Kopano-dev/kapi/plugins/grapi/README.md

 `KOPANO_GRAPI_REQUIRED_SCOPES` is an environment variable which defines the required access token scopes to grant access to the API endpoints provided by this plugin.
-By default the scopes `profile, email, kopano/gc`.
+By default the scopes are `profile, email, kopano/gc`.

+## HTTP API v1

+The base URL to this API is `/api/gc/v1`.
+All example URLs are sub paths of this base URL.

+### Authentication

+All endpoints of the grapi API require [OAuth2 Bearer authentication](https://tools.ietf.org/html/rfc6750#section-2.1) with an access token (if not stated otherwise).

 ## Debugging